 Veterans and Sleep Disorder Care

-There are a number of contributing factors which makes reports of insomnia and other sleep disorders more prevalent among veterans than civilians such as:
+There are a number of contributing factors that makes reports of insomnia and other sleep disorders more prevalent among veterans than civilians such as:

 Irregular work shift schedules both during deployment and at home